tech-med/medlearnity.com/src/content/blog/how-to-study-for-the-usmle-during-quarantine/index.md

 Set up a Facetime or Skype/Zoom video conference with your medical school peers every week.
 Use this time to catch up and ask each other questions – like a virtual study group!
 You can even quiz each other on questions and concepts.
 Plus, Zoom let's you add as many people as you'd like and you can check it out [**for free**](https://zoom.us/signup#/signup).

 Don't forget to also set aside time to video conference with family and friends, too.
 You need to stay connected to your loved ones.
-Talking to friends and family who are not going through the medical school test-taking process is so refreshing!
+Talking to friends and family who are not going through the medical school test-taking process is so refreshing

 ## Do You Need Help to Study for USMLE?

 We've shared expert tips on how to study for USMLE in quarantine.
 But, we understand that we all learn differently.
 If you need some help to be focused and productive as you study for your USMLE exam, [reach out to us](http://www.medlearnity.com/start-here/).
 We have a team of [professional USMLE tutors](http://www.medlearnity.com/our-tutors/) who can help you make the most of your study time.
-Let us help you excel in your exams and your medical career!
+Let us help you excel in your exams and your medical career